TidTad8/CyberBlitz-2024-Challenges/pwn/brainrot/README.md

 ### Hint

-Is there another way to get a shell without need `rdi`?
+Is there another way to get a shell without needing `rdi`?

 ## Setup Guide